gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

 ### What is it?

 [Elixir](https://en.wikipedia.org/wiki/Elixir_(programming_language)) is a dynamic, functional programming language created by José Valim.
 It is built on top of [Erlang Virtual Machine called BEAM](https://en.wikipedia.org/wiki/Erlang_(programming_language)).
-It is used when robust, fault tolerant, highly distributed systems are required.
+It is used when either one of the following is required:
+    1. Real-time communication
+    2. Heavy traffic
+    3. Concurrency
+    4. Robustness and fault-tolerance
+    5. Distribution
+    6. Scalability

-The way I started viewing it, when I began, was that Elixir was developed for poor programmers like me, to be able to quickly grasp it and implement powerfull systems on top of BEAM which otherwise would not have been achieved since Erlang falls at the bottom of the popularity charts.
+The way I started viewing it, when I began, was that Elixir was developed for poor programmers like me, to be able to quickly grasp it and implement powerfull systems on top of BEAM which otherwise would not have been achieved since Erlang falls at the bottom in the popularity charts.

+What also helped me back then was knowing what other known applications are built with Elixir.
+So I will name just a few: Whatsapp, Pinterest, Discord, Postmates, Bleacher Report, PagerDuty and [many others](https://www.erlang-solutions.com/blog/which-companies-are-using-elixir-and-why-mytopdogstatus.html).

 ### What was it like to transition?

+Loading...

 ### What I like the most

 ### Difficult bits, and how to tackle them

-Loading...

 ### Conclusion